dkim1116/dkim1116.github.io/_posts/2016-02-09-tesseract.md

 ---

-####Tesseract is an OCR (Optical Character Recognition) engine that was originally developed at Hewlett-Packard Laboratories, but has been sponsered and improved by Google since 2006.
+<h6>Tesseract is an OCR (Optical Character Recognition) engine that was originally developed at Hewlett-Packard Laboratories, but has been sponsered and improved by Google since 2006.</h6>

-###Basic setup
+<h5>Basic setup</h5>
 To implement tesseract with node, Leptonica needs to be install prior to configuration.
 Tesseract cannot be compiled without Leptonica.
 To install Leptonica, simply run `brew install leptonica`

 After that, install tesseract globally by running `brew install tesseract`